 Their driveways were however adjacent to each other and there was a real possibility that our client could unintentionally breach the order.
 Contravening any condition of the personal safety intervention order would lead to criminal charges.

 Helpfully, the neighbours had also engaged legal representation and Kate was able to engage in lengthy and meaningful discussions seeking to resolve the matter.
-As a result of these discussions, and expressions of regret that the matter had landed all parties in court, the neighbours accepted an undertaking from our client that he would not communicate with or approach them for twelve months.

 An undertaking is a promise to behave in a particular way, and is not enforceable by the police in the same way as an intervention order.
 The application for a personal safety intervention order was withdrawn against the client.

 The client was grateful that, with Kate’s legal representation, withdrawing the personal safety intervention order was made possible.
 The matter was able to be resolved with a promise that he was able to keep, and without the threat of police involvement.